dotnet/android/Documentation/guides/BuildProcess.md

         <AndroidGenerateJniMarshalMethods>True</AndroidGenerateJniMarshalMethods>

-    in their csproj.
+    in their .csproj.
 Alternatively provide the property on the command line via

         /p:AndroidGenerateJniMarshalMethods=True